leungbonia/blog-posts/resouces/things I bought.md

 1. A new chair🪑

     Since the last of my corporate role, my boyfriend stole my nice chair for his home office and I was left with a broken chair that will raise health and safety concern within 1 minute of sitting down.
 To be able to spend a whole day in front of a computer to learn about a new subject, I needed a new chair to set me up right for my new adventure.
+Now that the chair is here, my cat has claimed it as hers and it's covered in cat hair.

 2. A Notebook📖